adityaamoghe/Lab-Week-1/index.md

 ### Java Sample Code

-If you are new to programming here is a simple way to print "Hello World!" in JAVA:
+If you are new to programming here is a simple way to print "Hello World!" in Java:

 ```
 class Hello {